 - A Fool and His New Money Are Soon Parted: The challenge Brewster goes through for the full inheritance is meant as a lesson in how to avoid this trope.

 - Gone Horribly Right: This is the case from Brewster's point of view when the hare-brained schemes he invests in end up succeeding.

 - Hello, Attorney!: Angela Drake.

 - Hidden Depths:

 - Brewster comes across at first as a working-class schmuck, a minor-league baseball player with little money or prospects.
-Brewster's Uncle Rupert states openly that he's disappointed in Brewster but has to name Brewster in the will because, "I'm stuck with you."
-But as time goes on, Brewster finds more and more creative ways to waste money, from financing an expensive exhibition game to buying a rare stamp and then mailing it, to buying a supply of expensive wine and opening the bottles and serving them.
+Brewster's Uncle Rupert states openly that he's disappointed in Brewster but has to name Brewster in the will because "I'm stuck with you."
+But as time goes on, Brewster finds more and more creative ways to waste money, from financing an expensive exhibition game, to buying a rare stamp and then mailing it, to buying a supply of expensive wine and then opening the bottles and serving them.
 When he has a serious setback and thinks he has no chance of making the deadline, he comes up with a perfect way to drain his bank account — run for Mayor and spend through the roof on his campaign.